Returning users: Log in to continue or complete your application

 - Cohort and Network: Become part of the highly sought after Georgetown student and alumni network by taking your core classes as part a cohort of 55-65 students.

-- Duration Flexibility: Complete the degree in 26-60 months allowing you to customize your work, life, and school balance.
+- Duration Flexibility: Complete the part-time MBA degree in a timeline that allows you to customize your work, life, and school balance.

 - Course Delivery Flexibility: Choose to take your electives in a variety of formats.
 Flex MBA will offer a selection of Saturday electives and more opportunities to take our signature Intensive Learning Experiences.